dipaulson/AM220_Final_Project/README.md

 <pre> python run_node_classification.py --rewiring AFR3 --layer_type GCN </pre>

 Other aspects of the experiments can be modified by specifying other arguments in the command line.
 See the `run_node_classification.py` file for a list of these arguments.
+Finally, to specify the dataset to which the rewiring method is applied, in the `run_node_classification.py` file, the `datasets` dictionary can be modified accordingly.

 Note that much of this code is duplicated from Fesser and Weber et al. 2024: https://arxiv.org/abs/2309.09384